alttester-test-examples/AltUnity-Pro-Alpha/README.md

 - Select some tests from the test suite named "TanksTests" and click on "Run Selected Tests"

 Note: For a better performance, make sure that the tab where you have opened the build is visible on the screen.

+Note: When opening this project the first time, you might get the "Deterministic compilation failed." error in console.
+      To solve this problem you have to disable the deterministic compilation.
+      Follow this link for more information https://tedidev.com/en/blog/2020/08/06/unity-3d-deterministic-compilation-failed-you-can-disable-deterministic-builds-in-player-settings/